jiaqi54/HEPRS/README.md

 * Decrypt the output and save as a plaintext csv file.

 This process is expected to take less than a minute on a personal laptop.

+## For more information

+The preprint related to this work is public on biorxiv: https://www.biorxiv.org/content/10.1101/2024.05.26.595961v1

+If you have additional questions, please contact elizabeth.knight@yale.edu and jiaqi.li@yale.edu